The importance of a breast self-exam

 - Mastectomy or lumpectomy patients need to continue to carefully examine their remaining breast and surgical site, with special attention to the incisional area.
 Also check for lymph node enlargement above and below the collarbone.

-For information on how to perform self breast exam please contact the Breast Health Center at 615-595-4570.
+For information on how to perform a self breast exam, please contact the Turner-Dugas Breast Health Center at 615-595-4570.